 Level: Secondary, Tertiary, Lifelong Learning

-Curriculum links include Studies of Society and Environment, History, English, Media, Business (Business Management, Industry & Enterprise), Work, Marketing and Management.
-Particularly relevant for TAFE students studying 'Innovation and Change' in Public Relations and Business courses.
+Curriculum links include SOSE; History; Economics; English; Business (Business Management, Industry & Enterprise); Innovative Business Practice; Organisational Management; Work; Marketing and Management; TAFE 'Innovation and Change' in Public Relations/ Business courses.

 The Fabric Of A Dream Teachers Notes (Acrobat PDF Document, 1333Kb)

 The Fabric of a Dream press kit (Microsoft Word Document, 226Kb)